Top 10 Low Maintenance Perennials

 (Penstemon species and cultivars, Zones 3 to 8)

-Don’t let the delicate tubular blooms of penstemon fool you.
-This plant is tough, blooming early summer to fall.
+Don’t let the delicate tubular blooms fool you.
+Penstemon plant is tough, blooming early summer to fall.
 The signature perennial is mostly known for its scarlet flowers, but you can also find cultivars in purple, white and pink.
 For a distinctive look, try Husker Red, which sports reddish foliage and pinkish-white blooms.

 Why we love it: With its red, tube-shaped blooms, it’s easy to see why it’s a hummingbird favorite.

-Never underestimate the power of grasses.
-They are the perfect garden backdrop, adding texture, color and fullness to any space.
+Never underestimate the power of ornamental grasses.
+They are the perfect garden backdrop, adding texture, color and fullness to any space, making them one of our favorite low maintenance perennials.
 Look for switchgrass (Panicum virgatum, Zones 3 to 9) for splendid fall color and also feather reed grass (Calamagrostis x acutiflora) for a stately sweep up to 5 feet.
-Ask local garden center experts for a grass recommendation, too, since they’ll know what works best in your area.
+Ask local garden center experts for a native grass recommendation, since they’ll know what works best in your area and steer you away from invasive varieties.

 Why we love it: It doesn’t matter what your style is, there’s an ornamental grass to fit any garden space.